Open-Attestation/open-attestation-cli/README.md

 Step 1: Generate a wallet.json file

 ```
-// If you already have a wallet.json that is in ropsten network and it does have some funds in it, you can skip this step.
+// If you already have a wallet.json that is in ropsten network with sufficient funds, you can skip this step.
 open-attestation wallet create --output-file wallet.json --fund ropsten
 ```